dalynsw/bustake-site/docs/quickstart.md

 # Quick start

-The Twilio SDK includes languages such as NodeJS, Java, C#, PHP, Python, Ruby, Go, but now we have another new option which is designed purposely for the 'Voice app' - `Bustake Script`.
+The Twilio SDK includes languages such as NodeJS, Java, C#, PHP, Python, Ruby, Go, but now we have another new option which is designed purposely for the 'Voice app' - `Bus Script`.

 ## hello world
 <!-- tabs:start -->